WISCAD/wiscad/index.md

 # Computers that Build Computers

-Our mission at the WISCAD lab is to develop computer-aided design software and algorithms which build Integrated Circuits.
-This includes aspects such as support for emerging devices and technologies, advanced fabrication and techniques, domain-specific computing, secure design, validation, and debug post-fabrication.
+Our mission at the WISCAD lab is to develop computer-aided design software and algorithms for building Integrated Circuits.
+This includes aspects such as support for emerging devices and technologies, packaging and fabrication, domain-specific platforms, secure design, validation, and debug post-fabrication.

 {% include section.html %}